wbnns/superchaintokens.xyz/README.md

 Use `yarn` and `yarn start` to develop.

+Please note that by adding a token to the list we aren’t making any claims about the token itself; tokens are not reviewed for their quality, merits, or soundness as investments.

 ## Superchain Token List

 This package includes a JSON schema for [superchaintokens.xyz](https://superchaintokens.xyz), and TypeScript utilities for working with lists from [superchaintokens.xyz](https://superchaintokens.xyz).